Student Life at Home

 - Sept.
 8, 1:00-2:30 pm (PDT)

 You do not need to register for September 8 session, as the meeting link will be shared soon.

 For the chance to win a Chromebook, first watch the Win a Chromebook Competition presentation.
 Then, send your answers to the questions in an email to firstname.lastname@example.org before 3 pm (PDT) on Sept.
 8, 2020.
 For an additional chance to win a Chromebook, make sure you attend one of our Welcome to NIC live events on September 8.

 Supports and Services

-Have you done any research, work, presentation that would be beneficial for other NIC students and would like us to share?
+Have you done any research, work or presentations that would be beneficial for other NIC students that we can share?
 Let us know by sending an email to firstname.lastname@example.org.

-If there is information you'd like to see included in upcoming communications, or would like to share, please let us know at email@example.com.
+If there is information you'd like to see us share or include in upcoming newsletters, please let us know at email@example.com.